 Perched swamp white oak swamp

-A swamp on mineral soils that occurs in a shallow depression on a forested hilltop where there is a perched water table.
+A swamp on mineral soils that occurs in a shallow depression on a forested hilltop is a perched water table.
 The sites are shallow to bedrock with an impermeable clay layer.
 The swamp may be flooded in spring and dry by late summer.
 The dominant tree is swamp white oak, which may form a nearly pure, but open canopy stand.
 In better drained areas, the canopy may include scarlet oak, white oak, red maple, white pine, and pitch pine.
 Scattered ericaceous shrubs are present in the open understory and include black huckleberry, highbush blueberry, lowbush blueberry, and maleberry.
 Hummocks around bases of trees and shrubs often have Sphagnum mosses.
 The ground cover may be sparse.

 Appalachian oak-hickory forest